initpy/go-book/maps.rst

 Yes, the ``range`` clause, especially, is a control flow construct that should belong in the chapter about :doc:`control flow<control>`, but we didn't knew about arrays, slices or maps, then.
-This is why we defered it.
+This is why we deferred it.

-The next chapter will be about things that we didn't mention about functions in the chapter about :doc:`functions <functions>` for the same reason: lack of prealable knowledge, or simply because I wanted the chapter to be light so we can make progress with advanced data structures.
+The next chapter will be about things that we didn't mention about functions in the chapter about :doc:`functions <functions>` for the same reason: lack of prior exposure, or simply because I wanted the chapter to be light so we can make progress with advanced data structures.

 Anyways, you'll see, it will be fun!
 See you! :)